stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 tags = ["automation", "aws", "devops", "kubernetes"]
 +++

 [Kubernetes](https://kubernetes.io/) is now a standard technology for high-availability clusters.
-This article explains an approach for setting up Kubernetes clusters on [Amazon EKS](https://docs.aws.amazon.com/eks/) with Infrastructure as Code.
+This article steps you through an example project for setting up Kubernetes clusters on [Amazon EKS](https://docs.aws.amazon.com/eks/) with Infrastructure as Code.
 The EKS clusters use [Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html), which automates the scaling and update of nodes, manages several components in the cluster, and simplifies cluster upgrades.
 The configuration is managed by [Terraform](https://www.terraform.io/) and [Flux](https://fluxcd.io/).

 ## Components of EKS Auto Mode